 Overview of Missouri Marriage Age Requirement Laws

-The "Show-Me" state allows minors younger than 15 to get married "under special circumstances and for good cause."
+The "Show-Me" state previously allowed minors younger than 15 to get married "under special circumstances and for good cause."
 For example, a 14-year-old girl who is pregnant may meet the "special circumstances" requirement, but also must want to get married for "good cause."
 If the father is supportive and the marriage is in the best interests of the young family, then the court likely would grant a court order for the marriage license.

 Getting a Marriage License in Missouri